 The brackets indicate the generation of FILS-FT when doing FT initial mobility domain association using FILS authentication; FILS-FT is not generated otherwise

+FILS uses two AEAD counters, one for the local STA and one for its peer.
+The STA shall set both counters to zero when creating a PTKSA.

 CID 20049